Our Projects

 Right now, the GDA is focusing on three projects:

-1. Providing work and office space to small businesses in the informal sector, to help formalise these businesses and grow them into employment vehicles.
+1. Community business hubs: Providing work and office space to small businesses in the informal sector, to help formalise these businesses and grow them into employment vehicles.
 Training will also be provided to these entrepreneurs.

-2. Building a mall in the heart of the informal settlement, to reduce travel costs for the community of Grabouw.
+2. Better placed shopping centres: Building a mall in the heart of the informal settlement, to reduce travel costs for the community of Grabouw.
 The remaining land will be developed into a sports complex, to nurture young sporting talent.

-Given the challenges around housing, the GDA has also prioritised a housing survey to understand the demand and ability to develop new housing in the Theewaterskloof Municipality.
+4. Providing housing for all income levels: Given the challenges around housing, the GDA has prioritised a housing survey to understand the demand and ability to develop new housing in the Theewaterskloof Municipality.
 Recycling must also be improved, both in towns in the Valley and in the farming community.
-The GDPA is now putting in place processes to separate waste at the waste disposal site and collect waste from the township where recycling is currently not being implemented.
+The GDA is now putting in place processes to separate waste at the waste disposal site and collect waste from the township where recycling is currently not being implemented.

 The GDA is also focusing on the tourism sector as an industry that can quickly create many job opportunities.
 That’s why there is a renewed focus on promoting Grabouw and Elgin as a tourism hotspot.
 This includes the tourism awareness container at Peregrine Farm Stall and developing new cycling routes.
 So watch this space!